 Another collaboration — this one with researchers at Rensselaer Polytechnic Institute in upstate New York — has begun to suggest that part of the cause of the Wisconsin loon population decline might be a decline in water clarity.
 It is early days, but northern Wisconsin lakes have become less clear in the past decade or so and adult loon masses — especially those of males and chicks — have declined in concert with water clarity.
 We do not know the reason for the recent shift in clarity, but it is likely to have increasingly dire consequences for loons, if it continues.
 In coming years, as our data there accumulate, we will work to determine if Minnesota loons are suffering from a decline in water clarity along with their neighbors.

 Having established that natal habitat preference is very strong in this species, we have begun to look at the possibility that small lakes are ecological traps and also to investigate the opposite possibility — that there are benefits for adults breeding on small lakes that might offset the obvious disadvantages.

 Some of our adults allow approach to within a few meters without alarm, while others begin to dive and avoid us at 50 meters.
-We have just begun to measure such tameness with laser rangefinders and have learned already that tameness is consistent within individuals, highly correlated between pair members, and probably heritable.
+We have just begun to measure such tameness with laser rangefinders and have learned already that tameness is consistent within individuals, highly correlated between pair members, and similar between parents and offspring (i.e. probably heritable).
 We are currently trying to determine whether tameness of loons matches the degree of human recreational activity on their breeding lake and see if tameness provides a fitness benefit.